Harry-Johnston/react-native-video-repro/README.md

 # react-native-video-repro
-Mini repo demonstrating bug related to the interaction of the nav header, onscreen controls and delayed uri source
+Mini repo demonstrating bug related to the interaction of the nav header and onscreen player controls